-commercially yet fairly, recognising

-the value of long-term relationships

-Manage assets and tenants

-complex sector.

-and our influence within a
+Manage assets and tenants commercially yet fairly, recognising the value of long-term relationships and our influence within a complex sector.

-3. Deliver returns Convert portfolio income and capital returns into sustainable returns to shareholders through disciplined financial and risk management.
+3. Deliver returns

+Convert portfolio income and capital returns into sustainable returns to shareholders through disciplined financial and risk management.